 - Place it in the fridge once it has cooled

-If you like seeing my recipes subscribe via email in the upper right, or with push notifications using the red bell.
+If you like seeing my recipes subscribe via email in the upper right.

-Or, connect with me on your favorite social media channel for recipes, photos, and much, much more:
+Or, connect with me on your favorite social media channel for recipes, photos, & much more:

-Pinterest, Facebook, Instagram, and Twitter!
+Pinterest, Facebook, Instagram, YouTube and Twitter!

 And find my shop on Amazon for recommendations on cool tools

-Enjoy your bold coffee.
+Enjoy your bold coffee

-Enjoy your bold day.
-Make sure to be bold in your enjoyment too – don’t let the days slip away too fast.
 Take in the aroma.
 Notice the flavors.
 Enjoy the time.
 That goes for your coffee as well as the moments in your life.

 So much information here.
 Very, very useful and now I want a cuppa!